-The road section A was located and GPS traversed in the summer of 2010.
-Section B was identified subsequently as a better access point to the beach.
-Section B will be located and GPS traversed in the spring of 2013.
-The road will be single lane with a stabilized road width of 4 meters and a design speed of 20km/hr.
+All roads were located and GPS traversed in the summer of 2010.
+Existing roads will only need to be brushed out and ditched to make them passable once again.
+New roads will be single lane with a stabilized road width of 4 meters and a design speed of 20km/hr.
 This is consistent with other secondary forestry use roads in the area.
 Disposal of road clearing slash and non-merchantable wood will be by piling and burying either in the toe of the fill, or in push outs adjacent to the right of way as directed by the Ministry of Forests Lands and Natural Resource Operations.
 Harvesting of merchantable timber is not anticipated.
 If merchantable logs are encountered the appropriate cutting authority will be obtained.